pitrho/motorsports-historic-data-api/README.md

 ## Initialize Database
-Requires having [Postgres.app](http://postgresapp.com) installed on your machine.
+Requires having [Postgres](http://www.postgresql.org/) (on a mac, we use [Postgres.app](http://postgresapp.com)) installed on your machine.
 First, create your empty database.
+From the shell:

-	psql >> CREATE DATABASE "your_local_db_name";
+	createdb "your_local_db_name"

-Then establish the initial fixtures.
+Then create the tables.

 	honcho run python ./app/manage.py database upgrade
 	honcho run python ./app/manage.py database migrate